jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Now in our quest to better understand our future.
 Which of these scenarios do you think best describes yourself in the 21st century?

+- one of my joys of writing this is realizing most people want to do good.
+We're lifeforms after all.
+But like someone whose watched too many Disney movies, we overlay a human story overtop nature.
+Zebras don't actually salute the coming of a new lion, and people are often practically prevented from doing the easy thing because their tools aren't up for it....

 ### Doesn't My Insurance Cover This?

 The answer is the raccoon.
 Like them, we live, work, and exist in an ecosystem of tools without knowing how they work.
 Which is why the thesis of this book is that humans are now primarily a technological species that is not yet self-aware of our new identity.
 I'll use myself to explain why this is so.